jvaubourg/plc-gnosis/README.md

 ###Prerequisites
 The first and most obvious prerequisite is downloading the source code.
 If you're reading this document then you have probably already found it.
 If not however, please wander over to our [GitHub](http://github.com) page [here](http://github.com/Valiance/plc-gnosis "PLC-Gnosis Main Git Repository").
 Clone the repository into a directory of your choosing.

+Running

+	git clone git://github.com/Valiance/plc-gnosis.git

+Will obtain the latest version of the software

+Git is obviously required and can be downloaded from it's [website](http://git-scm.com/)

 ###NS-3 Simulator Software w/ the PLC Module

 This prereq is probably going to be the most time consuming to satisfy.
 It involves getting the ns-3 simulator software from [here](http://www.nsnam.org/), downloading our plc module into the src directory, and then building everything.
 As of writing the current release is ns-3.16, however we have only been testing with 3.14 and 3.15.
 If you feel adventurous you should have no problem using the latest version but we cannot guarantee (as if we could guarantee anything at all anyway) that it will work or compile or build as expected.
 You can find previous releases, including the versions we have tested with [here](http://www.nsnam.org/releases/older/).

 **The plc module does not check for the presence of the boost libraries even though they are required.
 We need to make sure it does.**